 The manufacturer sends the home kit as a complete package of pieces for homeowners or contractors to assemble.
 Setting up a small cabin takes a few days, while installing homes with multiple rooms takes contractors a few weeks.
 Local building permits for manufactured home kits are required.

 Some cheaper prefab house kits may also require you to purchase roof shingles separately.
-For assembly service only, expect to pay at least 10 percent more.
+For assembly service only, expect to pay at least 10% more.